Xi Jinping meets with Central Asian leaders, calls for energy trade and development - ExBulletin

 Xi Jinping meets with Central Asian leaders, calls for energy trade and development

-Beijing: Chinese leader Xi Jinping has vowed to build more railways and other trade ties with Central Asia and offered to jointly develop sources of oil and gas during a meeting Friday with leaders of the region that underscored Beijing’s growing influence.
+BEIJING Chinese leader Xi Jinping has vowed to build more railways and other trade links with Central Asia and offered to jointly develop sources of oil and gas during a meeting on Friday with leaders of regions that highlighted Beijing’s growing influence.

 China is making economic inroads in Central Asia, including with its Belt and Road Initiative to build railways and other trade-related infrastructure.
 This has rattled Russia, which sees the former Soviet republics as its sphere of influence, but their governments view the world’s second-largest economy as an important market and source of investment.